Will Perry

 • EU relations & trade

-Will regularly advises NGOs and Central Government on a range of Retained EU law, EU Relations and international trade law issues, including accrued EU law rights, issues arising under the EU Withdrawal Acts, the Withdrawal Agreement, the Trade and Cooperation Agreement and other international agreements such as the CPTPP and WTO SPS Agreement.
-He has particular experience advising on international data transfers.
+Will regularly advises on a range of Retained EU law, EU Relations and international trade law issues, including accrued EU law rights, issues arising under the EU Withdrawal Acts, the Withdrawal Agreement, the Trade and Cooperation Agreement and other international agreements such as the CPTPP and WTO SPS Agreement.
+He also has significant experience advising on international data transfers.

-Will acts for WWF and 7 other environmental NGOs (with Kate Cooke and Anita Davies) in a complaint to the Aarhus Convention Compliance Committee on the lack of public participation in the negotiation and ratification by the UK of Free Trade Agreements; and for the defendant in Pan United v Secretary of State for Environment, Food and Rural Affairs, a challenge concerning the allocation of the Chinese garlic tariff rate quota (with George Peretz KC).
+Will has acted for WWF and 7 other environmental NGOs in a complaint to the Aarhus Convention Compliance Committee on the lack of public participation in the negotiation and ratification by the UK of Free Trade Agreements; in Pan United v Secretary of State for Environment, Food and Rural Affairs, a challenge concerning the allocation of the Chinese garlic tariff rate quota; and for the Government in AFM and SAG-AFTRA v Secretary of State for Science, Innovation and Technology, a Francovich damages claim regarding the UK’s alleged failure to implement EU and international copyright laws.

 He is also a regular contributor to Monckton’s EU Relations Law Blog.